 - COOP3500 and COOP4500 are considered full-time.

-- A full-time student may not schedule an overload of courses without the approval of an academic department chair on a Credit Overload Form.
+- A full-time student may not schedule an overload of courses without the approval of the associate dean of their program on a Credit Overload Form.
 An overload is any number of semester credit hours more than 20.
-No more than 24 credits or a total of six courses will be allowed.
-A student will be assessed a per-credit tuition charge for each credit exceeding 20 credits in addition to the full-time tuition charge for that semester; payment for credit overloads is due at the time of registration.
+No more than 24 credits or a total of six courses will be approved.
+A student will be assessed a per-credit tuition charge for each credit exceeding 20 credits in addition to the full-time tuition charge for that semester.
 Refer to the tuition and fees portion of the catalog for more information.

 Course Changes and Withdrawals

 Time conflicts of courses are not normally permitted.
-Students whose courses conflict should meet with their academic department chair to develop an appropriate alternative schedule and a curriculum plan.
+Students whose courses conflict should meet with the the associate dean of their program to develop an appropriate alternative schedule and a curriculum plan.
 Under exceptional circumstances, students may register for courses with otherwise unsolvable time conflicts by obtaining the Time Conflict Override form.
-Overrides are processed by the Academic Coordinator.
+Overrides are processed at the School level.

 Transfer Credit after Matriculation

 Note: a minimum grade of "C" is required for credit transfer.
 Grades for courses taken at an institution other than Wentworth are not used in computing the student’s GPA.
 No academic credit is awarded for Internship/co-op, Practicum, Directed Research, Preparatory, or remedial course work or for courses with grades of "P" or "S".
 Final grades of "P" are not accepted for transfer to the university unless the grade scheme on the official transcript defines a "P" as a grade of "C" or higher.
 Grades for coursework completed at another institution are not recorded on the student’s official transcript, transfer credit is assigned a grade of "TR".

-Incoming Freshman or New Transfer students wishing to transfer credits to Wentworth must submit an official transcript to the Office of Undergraduate Admissions before the University can evaluate and award credit.
-Students who have attended regionally accredited institutions can expect to receive credit for successfully completed courses (bearing a grade of "C" or higher) that are comparable in depth and content to those offered at Wentworth.
-In some cases, courses will transfer as elective credit and those credits will count towards the overall hours required for graduation, but not satisfy program requirements.
+- Incoming Freshman or New Transfer students who intend to transfer credits to Wentworth must submit an official transcript to the Office of Undergraduate Admissions before the University can evaluate and award credit.
+Students who have attended regionally accredited institutions can expect to receive credit for successfully completed courses bearing a grade of "C" or higher, that are comparable in depth and content to those offered at Wentworth.
+In some cases, courses will transfer as elective credit and do not satisfy program requirements.
 Final grades of "P" are not accepted for transfer to the university unless the grade scheme on the official transcript defines a "P" as a grade of "C" or higher.
 It is the responsibility of First Years students who have earned Dual Enrollment (DE) credit while in high school to submit an official transcript issued from the sponsoring college or university prior to the start of their first enrolled semester, failure to do so may result in forfeiture of otherwise transferable credit.
 AP/IB credit or courses completed at other institutions more than 5 years prior to the first semester a student is enrolled in a degree seeking program will not be accepted for credit.